hnsfund/xnhns/README.md

 ## V2 dev notes
-__Hooks__
-Set Protocol hooks are via an external smart contract that gets called, not internal functions inside contract like OpenZeppelin
+__Adapters__
+Adapter contracts are only used for token controller logic, accounting, etc. They do not directly hold deposited assets, those are held in the respective registrar that registered the TLD.
+This allows us to use assets in other adapters (e.g DeFi integrations) once deposited by DepositAdapter.

 __Migrating__
-- Since we are passing "owner" address through all the contracts there is no way for migration receiver to actually verify that `caller`/`owner` passed as param is who actually called.
-In `HNSRegistrarV2.migrate()` the  `caller`/`owner` param to `Root.migrate()` is the entrypoint of vulnerability and all registrars audits should speifically verify that function call does not have vulnerabilities.
+Once you've verified you TLD on a chain, it does not need to be verified again, you can register to any XNHNS registrar on that chain to gain it's benefits like timelocks or DeFi integrations to yield farm deposits.
+All you need to do to migrate registrars is call `unregister()` on your current registrar and then `register()` on your new registrar.
+Since each registrar has different requirements for TLD deposits this isn't an automated process yet.

 __Refferals__
 Referrer is set in register() instead of verify() because any person or register can call verify().
-Only the owner of NFTLD can acll register() meaning that they have given consent to referrer by signing tx with their address.
+Only the owner of NFTLD can call register() meaning that they have given consent to referrer by signing tx with their address.

 ## quickstart

 ```bash